 A Guide to Ferry Transport in American Samoa

-American Samoa is a territory comprising five volcanic islands and two coral atolls.
+American Samoa LINK#TT038 is a territory comprising five volcanic islands and two coral atolls.
 Needless to say, there's plenty of opportunity to do some island-hopping.
-It's the cheapest way to get between American Samoa's main island of Tutuila and the outer islands like the Manu'a Islands (Ta'ū, Ofu and Olosega), unless you have your own yacht.
+Taking an interisland cargo ship is the cheapest way to get between American Samoa's main island of Tutuila and the outer islands like the Manu'a Islands (Ta'ū, Ofu and Olosega), unless you have your own yacht.

 This American Samoa ferry guide covers the journey between the main island and the remote Manu'a Islands, as well as boat transport to Aunu'u Island.
 What's more, we'll even throw in some handy advice on taking the ferry between American Samoa and Samoa.